SumoLogic/sumologic-documentation/docs/manage/security/installation-tokens.md

 ### Command line installer

-To register an Installed Collector with the [command line installer] (/03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06Parameters-for-the-Command-Line-Installer) you need to run the script with the following authentication parameter:
+To register an Installed Collector with the [command line installer](../../send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md) you need to run the script with the following authentication parameter:

 `-Vsumo.token_and_url`